bitdust-io/docs/customer_role.md

 ## Step 1: Download the application

-You can download the application on our homepage or directly from our github page.
+You can download the application from the homepage or directly from the GitHub.
 Choose the correct application for your Operating System and install it.

 ## Step 2: Chosing an identity